-Supplementary Retirement Scheme
+Supplementary Retirement Scheme (SRS)

-Defer tax and save for the future
+Defer tax and save for the future.

 SRS is a voluntary scheme available to all taxpayers in Singapore as an incentive to save towards retirement.
-A great option for self employed expatriates, SRS allows you to set aside a portion of your income before tax in approved investment accounts.
+A great option for employed expats, SRS allows you to set aside a portion of your income before tax in approved investment accounts.
 Foreigners can contribute up to $35,700 per annum, with Singaporeans and Permanent Residents allowed $15,300.

 Major benefits of an SRS account